-Since 2011, we have funded over $200,000 in research to better understand the functional implications of hemispherectomy.
-Soon, we will broaden our research focus to address other resective and disconnective epilepsy surgeries, especially after the launch of our Global Pediatric Epilepsy Surgery Registry.
+Since 2011, we have funded over $820,000 in research.
+Our initial focus was to better understand the functional implications of hemispherectomy as well as interventions to improve those outcomes.
+We have now broadened our research focus to address other resective and disconnective epilepsy surgeries.

 The following discoveries were made by scientists where we have either initiated, funded, and/or assisted with participant recruitment and/or travel costs for their studies:

 Effectiveness of Hand-Arm Bimanual Intensive Training After Hemispherectomy